Jewish Painters of Montreal

-Jewish Painters of Montreal refers to a group of artists who depicted the social realism of Montreal during the 1930s and 1940s.
+Jewish Painters of Montreal refers to a group of artists who depicted the social realism of Montreal during the 1930s and 40s.
 First used by the media to describe participants of the annual YMHA-YWHA art exhibition, the term was popularized in the 1980s as the artists were exhibited collectively in public galleries across Canada.
-In 2009 the Musée national des beaux-arts du Québec mounted a touring exhibition Jewish Painters of Montreal: A Witness to Their Time, 1930–1948, which renewed interest in the group in Montreal, Toronto, and Vancouver.
+In 2009 the Musée national des beaux-arts du Québec organized a touring exhibition, Jewish Painters of Montreal: A Witness to Their Time, 1930–1948, which renewed interest in the group in Montreal, Toronto, and Vancouver.